Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Businesses are no longer allowed to add a surcharge for credit (or debit) card payments.
 In fact, it’s been illegal since 2018.

+It’s important that you claim all your allowable businesses expenses so you don’t pay more tax than you have to.
 The big thing here is that only expenses relating solely to the business can be claimed against your tax bill.
 In addition to transaction fees, these might include staff wages, capital allowances, office costs, travel, insurance, marketing, and business rates to name just a few.
 Phew.

 Not all business expenses are allowable